 If you are overweight or obese, you may need to maintain a healthy weight by increasing physical activity and eating a healthy, well-balanced diet.
 Regular exercise may also help improve cholesterol levels in your blood - even if you have a healthy weight.

 If you smoke or are exposed often to second hand smoke, you should discuss with your doctor or healthcare professional options to help you stop smoking and avoiding second hand smoke.

 Your doctor should make an assessment of your overall cardiovascular health and order a blood test to check your cholesterol levels.

 Depending on the assessments, you may be prescribed treatments to help lower cholesterol levels in your blood.
 It’s important to take these as recommended.

 If you want to maintain healthy cholesterol levels, lifestyle and diet recommendations are also important.

 • Maintaining a healthy cholesterol level is important and may support a healthy heart

 • If you have any of the risk factors, knowing your cholesterol levels, including LDL,HDL and triglyceride levels can help you better understand your health and consequently make any changes

-• You may also consider having regular blood tests as recommended by your healthcare professional, and follow their recommendations for treatment.
+• You may also consider having regular blood tests as recommended by your healthcare professional, and follow their recommendations.